 - Population size changes through births, deaths, immigration, and emigration

-- Distribution describes where individuals live
+- Distribution = where individuals are

 Abiotic and biotic factors